Jamalpur Locomotive Workshop: Jamalpur as a site for EIR's Locomotive Workshops

 The place was adjacent to Munghyr (now Munger), which was at that time considered to be Birmingham of the East.
-There was a plentiful supply of skilled mechanics from Munghyr, because inhabitants of Munghyr had been the mechanics by trade for centuries, famous for manufacturing of iron wares, guns, pistols, spears and other works.
+There was a plentiful supply of skilled mechanics from Munghyr, because the inhabitants of Munghyr had been the mechanics by trade for centuries, manufacturing iron wares, guns, pistols, spears and other works.

-When the selection was made it was probably thought that Jamalpur would be on the proposed mainline of EIR which was subsequently changed and was directed to Delhi via Ranigunj, Gaya, Mughalsarai, Allahabad and Kanpur.
-Initially, Jamalpur was only an engine changing station and light repairs were done in the running shed there.
-The original headquarters of the locomotive department of EIR was located at Howrah had a great draw back because it was too confined for extensions as and when needed.
-At Howrah, the original workshop was supposed to handle building of locomotives, carriage and wagons.
+When the selection was made it was probably thought that Jamalpur would be on the proposed mainline of EIR which was subsequently changed and was directed to Delhi via Ranigunj, Gaya, Mughalsarai, Allahabad and, Kanpur.
+Initially, Jamalpur was only an engine changing station and, light repairs were done in the running shed there.
+The original headquarters of the locomotive department of EIR was situated at Howrah but had a great drawback because it was too confined for extensions as and when needed.
+At Howrah, the original workshop was supposed to handle the building of locomotives, carriages and wagons.